rmoliva/ockham/README.md

 ## Deferring transitions

 Sometimes you need to chain several transition.
 This can be done by deferring transitions.
-You can defer a transition while executing a transition, so the sistem will execute the deferred transition once it has finished the current transition.
+You can defer a transition while executing a transition, so the system will execute the deferred transition once it has finished the current transition.

 ```javascript
 var fsm = Ockham.create({